Cirkit Designer Logo

 Introduction

-The MCB 3P (Miniature Circuit Breaker, Three Poles) is an essential safety device designed to protect electrical circuits from overloads and short circuits.
-It automatically disconnects the circuit when it detects a fault, preventing damage to equipment and reducing the risk of fire or electrical hazards.
-The three-pole configuration allows it to protect three-phase electrical systems, making it ideal for industrial, commercial, and residential applications.
+• The MCB 3P (Miniature Circuit Breaker, 3-pole) is an essential safety device designed to protect electrical circuits from overloads and short circuits.
+It automatically disconnects the circuit when a fault is detected, preventing damage to equipment and reducing the risk of fire or electrical hazards.

 Explore Projects Built with MCB 3P